Harness your creativity to develop a unique virtual world and thrilling gaming experience. Take advantage of a $3,000 bursary for a limited time.

 This course provides students with the knowledge and ability to rapidly prototype video game demos to showcase “proof-of-concepts”.
 Students in this course will also work as a team to apply knowledge and skills mastered to develop a video game prototype.
 Additionally, students will be mentored throughout the process to relay the skills and thought processes necessary to produce commercial quality video games.

-High school graduation diploma, or Mature Student Status (for more information please refer to the Program Outline at the top of this page or speak to your Education Consultant)
+High school graduation diploma or mature student status (For more information, please refer to the Program Outline at the top of this page or speak with your Education Consultant.)

-Learn more about the technology requirements that will help you succeed in Video Game Development Program.
+This program requires students to bring their own device.
+Learn more about the technology requirements that will help you succeed.